fieldtrip/website/tutorial/spike.md

 {% include image src="/assets/img/tutorial/spike/sdf_example.png" width="300" %}

 The output from **[ft_spikedensity](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spikedensity.m)** is again a timelock structure.
 A second output can be obtained from **[ft_spikedensity](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spikedensity.m)**, containing the estimated spike densities per trial in a continuous raw data structure.
-To this end, do
+To this end, do:

     cfg         = [];
     cfg.latency = [-1 3];